|1. MANAGEMENT AND CONTROL |

 c) The Cup Secretary shall fix the kick-off time (taking due account of the time of year), which must be strictly adhered to, and any Club responsible for a late start, without satisfactory explanation, shall be liable to a fine not exceeding £30.00 and/or otherwise be dealt with as the Council or Sub-Committee may determine.

 d) The Club first drawn in the ballot shall have home advantage.
 All match expenses (pitch fees and Match Officials’ Fees) shall be paid in accordance with cup Rule 6(m) (see Cup Rule 12(d) for Officials’ fees).
 It shall not be permissible for a Club to select a ground other than that on which the Club is normally accustomed to playing unless such has been agreed by their opponents and the Competitions Secretary has also been informed prior to the playing of the Tie.
 Any team without floodlights, who are drawn at home against a team as defined in 6(b) or above in the Precedence List, must play away under floodlights midweek if requested to do so by their opponents.
-The side then playing at home will be responsible for the expenses of the match as per Cup Rules.
+The side then playing at home will be responsible for paying the expenses of the match as per Cup Rules.
 In the event of a Club being unable to find a ground, or any ground being declared unsuitable by the Council or Sub-Committee for the playing of any Tie in these Competitions, the Competitions Secretary shall order the Tie to be played on the opponent’s or a neutral ground and shall fix a date for the playing of the Tie.
 The Competitions Secretary shall be notified of any reversal of fixtures and/or venue at least 3 days in advance.

 e) The Home Club must provide 3 suitable match balls, suitable dressing accommodation equipped with hot/cold showers and toilet facilities for the Visiting Team and Match Officials, to whom they must send in writing full details, as well as information regarding the situation of the ground and time of kick-off at least 5 days prior to the Tie.
 In all cases the Home Club or a representative should meet the Officials and Visiting Team at the appointed dressing rooms at least 30 minutes before the official time of kick-off.
 Any Club in breach of any part of this Rule shall be liable to a fine not exceeding £30.00.